-Montessori Kindergarten, Preschool and CASA (3-6 years old)
+Montessori Kindergarten/Preschool (3-6 years old)

 The Kindergarten/Preschool Programme is designed to take advantage of your child's sensitive years between three and six, when they can absorb information from an enriched environment.